MadRiver44/Python_Notes/Python.md

 To start a REPL from VSCode, `cmd+shift+P`, which opens the command pallete and then type `start repl` and choose to open a teminal repl.

-Or, on the terminal prompt, type `python`, to enter.
+Or, on the terminal prompt, type `python3`, to enter.
 To exit: `ctl D`

 ### type() dir() and help()